 By upending the delivery of health and education services and threatening economic livelihoods, the pandemic has dramatic implications for countries’ progress toward the demographic dividend, as well as other development goals.

-PACE’s new video, created in collaboration with the National Population Council Uganda, showcases Uganda’s Demographic Dividend Roadmap, which outlines the interventions needed to harness the demographic dividend and achieve Vision 2040 targets.
+PACE’s new videos, created in collaboration with the National Population Council (NPC) Uganda and NPC Ghana, showcase the countries’ Demographic Dividend Roadmaps, which outline the interventions needed to harness the demographic dividend and achieve Vision 2040 targets.

 PACE in collaboration with our youth working group on the demographic dividend, has created an advocacy video intended to engage decisionmakers in understanding the importance of involving young people in the policy process.